pegfilgrastim (Subcutaneous route)

 Uses For pegfilgrastim

-Pegfilgrastim is a synthetic (man-made) version of a substance that is naturally produced in your body called a colony stimulating factor.
-It helps the bone marrow to make new white blood cells.
+Pegfilgrastim injection is used to treat neutropenia (low white blood cells) that is caused by cancer medicines.
+It is a synthetic (man-made) form of a substance that is naturally produced in your body called a colony stimulating factor.
+Pegfilgrastim helps the bone marrow to make new white blood cells.

 When certain cancer medicines are used to fight cancer cells, they also affect the white blood cells that fight infections.
 Pegfilgrastim is used to reduce the risk of infection while you are being treated with cancer medicines.